 - Improve awareness

-- Increase connection to others, to increase your effectiveness and influence
+- Increase connection to others

 - Decrease the distress you may feel in difficult situations

 - Boost your courage to be present and resourceful in the face of life’s challenges

 - Calm your nervous system and strengthen your capacity for meaningful relationships

 - Prevent empathy fatigue and energize you as you care for others